-The focus on the reparation programme led to an 'individualization and a depoliticizing of the question of truth',341 reinforcing a false narrative that the Amnesty Law provided a reciprocal forgiveness to both sides, radicals (or terrorists) and the armed forces, who were part of a revolutionary war.342 The persistence of the Amnesty Law, sedimented by the Brazilian Supreme Court in the 'spirit of national reconciliation, 343 proved to be the major obstacle to the implementation of transitional justice in Brazil, while still being a 'core element'344 concerning the construction of the memory of the dictatorship.
+The focus on the reparation program led to a "individualization and a depoliticizing of the question of truth",340 reinforcing a false narrative that the amnesty law provided a reciprocal forgiveness to both sides, radicals (or terrorists) and the armed forces, who were part of a revolutionary war.341 The persistence of the amnesty law, sedimented by the Brazilian Supreme Court in the "spirit of national reconciliation"342, proved to be the major obstacle to the implementation of transitional justice in Brazil, while still being a "core element"343 concerning the construction of the memory of the dictatorship.

 The lack of a thorough transitional justice project in Brazil contributed to the non-existence of a hegemonic national collective memory of the military dictatorship.
 The result is that specific groups, such as victims and the military, had room to construct and brew their memories for long decades, apart from state-sponsored initiatives.
-This had significant implications for different groups, as for the victims, it meant more obstacles in the pursuit of justice, as the Amnesty Law was based in this pact of reconciliation as forgetfulness.345 For the military, this entailed more complex ramifications.
+This had significant implications for different groups, as for the victims, it meant more obstacles in the pursuit of justice, as the Amnesty Law was based in this pact of reconciliation as forgetfulness.344 For the military, this entailed more complex ramifications.
 On one side, they argued for forgetfulness by defending the Amnesty Law and its current interpretation, but on the other side, they also formed their own collective memory on the dictatorship.